The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: The DECODE implementation

-The two main inputs in Equation (\ref{eq:aversa_AM}) are the theoretically predicted halo accretion rate function $\phi( \log \dot{M}_{\rm h}, z)$ (from the outputs of N-body simulations) and the observational star formation rate function $\phi( \log \dot{M}_{\rm \star, SFR}, z)$.
-For the former, as done in \citetalias{fu_2025}, we make use of the HAR function computed from the mock catalogue at each redshift described in Section \ref{sec:decode_DM_halo_cat}.
+The two main inputs in Equation (\ref{eq:aversa_AM}) are the theoretically predicted HAR function $\phi( \log \dot{M}_{\rm h}, z)$ - from the outputs of N-body simulations - and the observational SFR function $\phi( \log \dot{M}_{\rm \star, SFR}, z)$.
+For the former, as done in \citetalias{fu_2025}, we make use of the HAR function computed from the mock catalogue at each redshift described in Sect. \ref{sec:decode_DM_halo_cat}.
 We note that our HAR function is consistent with the one calculated from the TNG simulation at all redshifts of interest.
-For the latter, we combine the most recent UV and IR data at multiple redshifts and compute a fitting formula to the SFR function, which we will show in Section \ref{sec:res_sfr_har}.
+For the latter, we combine the most recent UV and IR data at multiple redshifts and compute a fitting formula to the SFR function, which we show in Sect. \ref{sec:res_sfr_har}.
 Following \citet{saunders_1990}, we choose a modified Schechter function to fit the SFR function data given by

 The Saunders fitting formula depends on the following free parameters $(\phi^\star, \psi_{\rm \star,SFR}, \alpha, \sigma )$.
 In particular, $\phi^\star$ regulates the normalisation of the distribution, $\psi_{\rm \star,SFR}$ the position of the knee, $\alpha$ and $\sigma$ the slopes of the faint and bright ends, respectively.
 We show the best-fitting values to these parameters at each redshift in Appendix \ref{app:fit_sfrf}.